FredIde/Kryptel-high-level-Java-encryption-library/README.md

 Kryptel storage is encrypted storage that can be used

-1) to store files and directories (as described in https://www.kryptel.com/articles/developers/java/storage.file_encryption.php File Encryption example),
+1) to store files and directories as described in File Encryption example https://www.kryptel.com/articles/developers/java/storage.file_encryption.php

 or

-2) as generic encrypted storage for non-file objects (see https://www.kryptel.com/articles/developers/java/storage.password_storage.php Password Keeper example).
+2) as generic encrypted storage for non-file objects, see Password Keeper example https://www.kryptel.com/articles/developers/java/storage.password_storage.php

 SILVER KEY